riceissa/issarice.com/pages/bash-shortcuts.md

 Cut from under the cursor to the end of the line.
 -  `Ctrl`-`l`:
 Clear the screen leaving the current line untouched.
+Same as the command `clear`, as far as I can tell.
 -  `Ctrl`-`w`:
 Cut one bigword to the left.
 -  `Ctrl`-`t`: